A drive into deep left field by Castellanos

-"A drive into deep left field by Castellanos" is a phrase spoken by Thom Brennaman, a play-by-play announcer for the Cincinnati Reds, during a baseball game against the Kansas City Royals on August 19, 2020.
-Brennaman had been replaced in the middle of the broadcast for a hot mic statement in which he said "one of the fag capitals of the world."
-He gave an on-air apology later on, during which Reds outfielder Nick Castellanos hit a home run; Brennaman interrupted his apology to call the home run, describing the hit as a "drive into deep left field by Castellanos" before continuing.
-The surreal nature of the apology, as well as future incidents of Castellanos recording hits during other on-air broadcast discussions of negative events, gave it notoriety in baseball internet culture and has led to its use as a copypasta.
+"A drive into deep left field by Castellanos" is a phrase spoken by Thom Brennaman, a play-by-play announcer for the Cincinnati Reds, during a Major League Baseball game against the Kansas City Royals on August 19, 2020.
+Brennaman had been replaced in the middle of the broadcast for a hot mic statement in which he spoke the phrase "one of the fag capitals of the world".
+He gave an on-air apology later on, during which Reds outfielder Nick Castellanos hit a home run; Brennaman interrupted his apology to call the home run, describing the hit as "a drive into deep left field by Castellanos" before continuing.
+The surreal nature of the apology, as well as later incidents of Castellanos recording hits during other on-air broadcast discussions of negative events, gave it notoriety in baseball Internet culture and has led to its use as a copypasta.

 Background

 Thom Brennaman, a baseball announcer for the Cincinnati Reds, did play-by-play commentary on Fox Sports Ohio of a doubleheader between the Reds and the Kansas City Royals at Kauffman Stadium in Kansas City, Missouri, on August 19, 2020.
-Before the start of the top of the seventh inning of the first game, Brennaman was caught on a hot mic describing an unidentified location as "one of the fag capitals of the world".
+Before the start of the seventh inning of the first game, Brennaman was caught on a hot mic describing an unidentified location as "one of the fag capitals of the world".
 According to David J. Halberstam, who interviewed Brennaman more than a year after the incident, the location in question was San Francisco.

-Brennaman, who was broadcasting from Great American Ball Park in Cincinnati due to COVID-19 travel precautions, continued into a promotion for the Reds' pre-game show and went on to provide play-by-play commentary for the Reds on Fox Sports Ohio into the second game of the doubleheader.
-The slur was not heard over the cable and satellite feed of the game, but rather on MLB's out-of-market MLB.TV streaming service.
+Brennaman, who was broadcasting remotely from Great American Ball Park in Cincinnati due to COVID-19 travel precautions, continued into a promotion for the Reds' pre-game show and went on to provide play-by-play commentary for the Reds on Fox Sports Ohio into the second game of the doubleheader.
+The slur was not heard over the cable and satellite feed of the game, but rather on the out-of-market streaming service MLB.tv.
 Backlash against Brennaman grew as clips of the incident were shared on social media.